SoftwareOutlook/ASEArch-Test-Codes/README.md

 	  ---------------
           baseline-opt - used in kernel Titanium_laplace3d which is Gold_laplace3d with basic loop optimisations ( hoisted if, faster index algebra).
-Implemented for MPI+OpenMP and OpenMP.
+Implemented for MPI+OpenMP and OpenMP. baseline-opt-F90 - same as above, but using Fortran instead of C

-          blocked - uses the blocked loops version, implemented for MPI+OpenMP and OpenMP.
+          blocked - uses the blocked loops version, implemented for MPI+OpenMP and OpenMP. blocked-F90 - same as above, but using Fortran instead of C

          cco - implemented in MPI+OpenMP, uses master thread for halo exchange.
 		          __Note__: the Jacobi loops don't use vec1D function to help vectorisation in this version.